List of Undertale and Deltarune characters: Reception

-Griffin McElroy of Polygon described Undertales characters in general as not just funny, but "incredibly vulnerable", stating that he felt "real affection" for all of them after getting to know them.
+Griffin McElroy of Polygon described Undertales characters in general as "incredibly vulnerable", stating that he felt "real affection" for all of them after getting to know them.
 He called the game his most memorable gaming experience of the year due to his moral compass being guided by this connection.
 Noting that the characters were "well-written and relatable", he remarked that, when doing the genocide run out of a desire to see all the game's content, he felt "genuinely terrible".

-Richard Cobbett of Eurogamer stated that Undertales characters were "layered" by RPG standards, calling them "not exactly Walter White in terms of complexity", but more deep than they initially seemed.
-Using the example of Sans, a "surprisingly complex figure", he noted that "most of the main characters are living with at least one unfortunate past decision or regret".
-He called the responsiveness of the world and characters an important part of Undertales success, stating that "spending more time with familiar faces makes them feel real".
-In a separate review in PC Gamer, he called the game's characters "adorable", saying he had not laughed so hard in years.
+Richard Cobbett of Eurogamer stated that Undertales characters were "layered" by RPG standards, calling them "not exactly Walter White in terms of complexity," but more deep than they initially seemed.
+Using the example of Sans, a "surprisingly complex figure," he noted that "most of the main characters are living with at least one unfortunate past decision or regret."
+He called the responsiveness of the world and characters an important part of Undertales success, stating that "spending more time with familiar faces makes them feel real."
+In a separate review in PC Gamer, he called the game's characters "adorable," saying he had not laughed so hard in years.

-Axel Bosso of Bloody Disgusting stated that the game's characters were difficult to trust, causing an anxious feeling with every encounter, starting with Flowey's switch from seemingly harmless to evil.
-Noting that "even the most inconsequential NPCs have an existential crisis and/or nihilism vibes around them", he said that it was "hard [...] to feel safe in this treacherous environment", though nevertheless remarking that "they became some of my most loved cast in quite some time".
+Axel Bosso of Bloody Disgusting stated that Undertales characters were difficult to trust, causing an anxious feeling with every encounter, starting with Flowey's switch from seemingly harmless to evil.
+Noting that "even the most inconsequential NPCs have an existential crisis and/or nihilism vibes around them," he said that it was "hard [...] to feel safe in this treacherous environment," though nevertheless remarking that "they became some of my most loved cast in quite some time."

-Brendan Graeber of IGN positively highlighted the relationship between Kris and Susie in Deltarune, calling them "a dumbass duo with joint custody of a brain cell".
-He also highlighted the latter's character development throughout the game.
+Brendan Graeber of IGN positively highlighted the relationship between Kris and Susie in Deltarune, calling them "a dumbass duo with joint custody of a brain cell."
+He also called attention to the latter's character development throughout the game.